Last Updated: September 4, 2023 by Flora Gibbins

 Today, Neon tetras are one of the most popular and widely available fish in the aquarium hobby, and they can be found for sale at many pet stores, fish stores, and online retailers that specialize in aquarium fish.

-Due to their popularity and ease of care, neon tetras are typically very affordable and priced at a few dollars per fish.
-However, the exact price can vary depending on the location and the source of the fish.
-For example, neon tetras sourced from reputable breeders may be more expensive than those sourced from large commercial farms.
+Due to their popularity and ease of care, tetras are typically very affordable and priced at a few dollars per fish, but the exact price can still vary depending on the location and the source of the fish.
+For example, when sourced from reputable breeders may be more expensive than those sourced from large commercial farms.

-In some cases, certain variants of neon tetras, such as the diamond or long-finned variety, may be more difficult to find and may be priced higher due to their relative rarity.
+In some cases, certain variants of this species profile, such as the diamond or long-finned variety, may be more difficult to find and may be priced higher due to their relative rarity.

 Neon tetras are the epitome of a colorful freshwater fish.
 Their bright hues and striking iridescence make them stand out in any tank, and their signature straight blue line that runs horizontally from the nose to the adipose fin is instantly recognizable.

-But that’s not all that makes these little fish so eye-catching.
-Neon tetras also have an iridescent red stripe that starts at the middle of the body and extends to the caudal fin.
-This red stripe sets them apart from their close cousins, the cardinal tetras, and adds another layer of beauty to their already dazzling appearance.
+But that’s not all that makes these little fish so eye-catching, they also have a shimmering iridescent red stripe that starts at the middle of the body and extends to the tail fin.
+This sets them apart from their close cousins, the cardinal tetras, and adds another layer of beauty to their already dazzling appearance.

 What’s particularly fascinating about neon tetras is that their bodies are partially transparent, which helps them blend into their natural environment and avoid predators.
 When not stressed, these fish are a true sight to behold, but when threatened, they can lose their vibrant colors and become more subdued.